grafana/writers-toolkit/docs/sources/structure/topic-types/concept/index.md

 To write a concept topic, follow these steps.

-1. Decide which top-level entity you want to add documentation to by reviewing product documentation.
+1. Determine where you want to add concept documentation to the Grafana Labs product documentation.
 1. Within the top-level entity, create a parent directory with the following naming convention:

    - Use a noun